hi-manshu/Kalendar/README.md

 > _Made with ❤️ for Android Developers by Himanshu_

-## Kalendar supports these types of calendar:
+## Kalendar supports these types of calendar, Click to have detailed information:

 - **Oceanic**: A majestic spell that conjures the MonthView..
 - **Firey**: A fiery enchantment that reveals the WeekView.